cloudmesh/cloudmesh-pi-burn/README.md

 # Cloudmesh Pi Burner for SD Cards

-**WARNING:** This program is designed for a Raspberry Pi and must not be executed on your laptop
+**WARNING:** *This program is designed for a Raspberry Pi and must not be executed on your laptop or desktop.
+An earlier version that could be run on Linux, macOS, and Windows 10 is no longer supported.
+If you want to help us porting them on any of these OSes, please contact laszewski@gmail.com*

 [![image](https://img.shields.io/travis/TankerHQ/cloudmesh-pi-burn.svg?branch=main)](https://travis-ci.org/TankerHQ/cloudmesn-pi-burn)
 [![image](https://img.shields.io/pypi/pyversions/cloudmesh-pi-burn.svg)](https://pypi.org/project/cloudmesh-pi-burn)
 [![image](https://img.shields.io/pypi/v/cloudmesh-pi-burn.svg)](https://pypi.org/project/cloudmesh-pi-burn/)
 [![image](https://img.shields.io/github/license/TankerHQ/python-cloudmesh-pi-burn.svg)](https://github.com/TankerHQ/python-cloudmesh-pi-burn/blob/main/LICENSE)